 - C. Chief's Points.
-The Fire Chief shall assign points based on his/her assessment of each candidate's qualifications and abilities to perform the duties of Captain.
+The Fire Chief or his designee shall assign points based on his/her assessment of each candidate's qualifications and abilities to perform the duties of Captain.
 The criteria used in assigning Chief's points shall be disclosed to all candidates prior to assigning points, shall be job-related and be applied uniformly to all candidates.
-The Fire Chief shall keep and maintain records of all scores for the duration of the Final Promotion List.
+The Fire Chief or his designee shall keep and maintain records of all scores for the duration of the Final Promotion List.
 Monitors shall not be required regarding the process of assigning Chief's Points.
 The Chief's Points shall be sealed prior to the beginning of the Oral Interviews and posted at the same time as the preliminary promotion list. - D. Battalion Chief Evaluation.
-Candidates will be rated by consensus of the Battalion Chiefs using a forced matrix system in the dimensions of (1) emergency scene performance, (2) leadership/team building, (3) management and organizational skills, and (4) character and ethics.
-The group of Battalion Chiefs will create one (1) forced matrix evaluation for each of the four (4) dimensions.
-Each forced matrix dimension evaluation will be scored by totaling the number of vertical and horizontal arrows pointing toward each candidate and dividing that number by the total number of candidates minus one and rounding to the nearest thousandth (.001) creating a dimension score.
-The four (4) dimension scores for each candidate will then be averaged [by totaling the sum of the four (4) scores and dividing the sum by four (4)], and then multiplied by 25 and rounding to the nearest thousandth (.001) creating the evaluation score.
-The Battalion Chief Evaluation shall be sealed prior to the beginning of the Oral Interviews and posted at the same time as the preliminary promotion list.
-The Union may select up to two (2) impartial persons who are not members of the Department to monitor and review the administration, scoring, sealing, and posting of scores for the Battalion Chief Evaluation. - E. Peer Evaluation.
-Candidates will be rated by consensus of a three (3) member panel who are members of the bargaining unit, but not candidates in the process, using a forced matrix system in the dimensions of (1) emergency scene performance, (2) leadership/team building, (3) management and organizational skills, and (4) character and ethics.
-The Peer Evaluation panel will create one (1) forced matrix evaluation for each of the four (4) dimensions.
+Candidates will be rated by each Battalion Chief independently.
+Scoring for each dimension shall be based on a scale from one (1) to five (5) with one (1) being the lowest score and five (5) being the highest score.
+Candidates shall be rated in the dimensions of (1) emergency scene performance, (2) leadership skills, (3) management and organizational skills, (4) mentoring and crew development skills, and (5) communication skills.
+Each evaluator's scores shall be sealed after completion and before results are submitted to the Fire Chief or his designee who will maintain such scores until the completion of the Oral Interview.
+Monitors shall not be required regarding the process of assigning points for the Battalion Chief Evaluation.
+In calculating each candidate's score, the five (5) dimension scores from each evaluator for each candidate will be totaled.
+Such evaluator's total score shall then be added to each other evaluator's total score for each candidate, and such total shall then be divided by three (3) in order to determine each candidate's score. - E. Peer Evaluation.
+Candidates will be rated by a nine (9) member panel who are members of the bargaining unit, but not candidates in the process, independently.
+Scoring for each dimension shall be based on a scale from one (1) to five (5) with one (1) being the lowest score and five (5) being the highest score.
+Candidates shall be rated in the dimensions of (1) emergency scene performance, (2) leadership skills, (3) management and organizational skills, (4) mentoring and crew development skills, and (5) communication skills.

-The three (3) member Peer Evaluation panel and twelve (12) advisory evaluators will be appointed from a pool of interested bargaining unit members by a five (5) member committee comprised of Union Executive Board members, Stewards, and Trustees who are not candidates in the process and cannot select from amongst the five (5) of themselves.
-The three (3) member panel and twelve (12) advisory evaluators shall be bargaining unit members who are not candidates in the process and are chosen to fairly represent different shifts, ranks, and lengths of seniority.
-The three (3) member evaluation panel shall consist of one (1) member representing each shift (e.g., has been a member of the shift he/she represents for at least nine (9) of the previous fifteen (15) months).
-The twelve (12) advisory evaluators shall consist of a minimum of three (3) members representing each shift (e.g., have been members of the shift they represent for at least nine (9) of the previous fifteen (15) months).
+The nine (9) member Peer Evaluation panel will be appointed from a pool of interested bargaining unit members by a three (3) member committee comprised of Union Executive Board members, Stewards, and Trustees who are not candidates in the process and cannot select from amongst the three (3) of themselves.
+The nine (9) member panel shall be bargaining unit members who are not candidates in the process and are chosen to fairly represent different shifts, ranks, and lengths of seniority.
+The nine (9) member evaluation panel shall consist of three (3) members representing each shift (e.g., has been a member of the shift he/she represents for at least nine (9) of the previous fifteen (15) months).
 The parties may mutually agree to waive shift time frame requirements.
-Advisory evaluations shall be submitted to the evaluation panel but shall not include the name of the evaluator.